 New head coach Curtis Johnson discussed the Green Wave's preseason practice and outlook for 2012

-A seasoned veteran with 33 years of coaching experience under his belt, Barry Lamb enters his first season as the linebackers and special teams coach for the Green Wave in 2012.
+A seasoned veteran with 34 years of coaching experience under his belt, Barry Lamb begins his second season as the linebackers and special teams coach for the Green Wave in 2013.

-Lamb comes to Tulane after spending 16 seasons at BYU, where he helped the Cougars to 142 wins and 11 bowl appearances from 1994-2010.
+Lamb, 57, came to Tulane after spending 16 seasons at BYU, where he helped the Cougars to 142 wins and 11 bowl appearances from 1994-2010.
 Hired by LaVell Edwards in 1994, Lamb went on to work under the tenures of Gary Crowton and most recently under Bronco Mendenhall.
-Lamb coached secondary and linebackers and coordinated special teams during his tenure in Provo and during his career he has recruited seven players who have earned All-Pro honors in the NFL.
+Lamb coached secondary and linebackers and coordinated special teams during his tenure in Provo and during his career he has recruited seven players who have earned NFL All-Pro honors.